Hexagonal prism

 In geometry, the hexagonal prism is a prism with hexagonal base.
 Prisms are polyhedrons; this polyhedron has 8 faces, 18 edges, and 12 vertices.

-Since it has 8 faces, it is an octahedron.
-However, the term octahedron is primarily used to refer to the regular octahedron, which has eight triangular faces.
-Because of the ambiguity of the term octahedron and tilarity of the various eight-sided figures, the term is rarely used without clarification.

-Before sharpening, many pencils take the shape of a long hexagonal prism.

-As a semiregular (or uniform) polyhedron
+As a semiregular polyhedron

-If faces are all regular, the hexagonal prism is a semiregular polyhedron, more generally, a uniform polyhedron, and the fourth in an infinite set of prisms formed by square sides and two regular polygon caps.
+If faces are all regular, the hexagonal prism is a semiregular polyhedron—more generally, a uniform polyhedron—and the fourth in an infinite set of prisms formed by square sides and two regular polygon caps.
 It can be seen as a truncated hexagonal hosohedron, represented by Schläfli symbol t{2,6}.
 Alternately it can be seen as the Cartesian product of a regular hexagon and a line segment, and represented by the product {6}×{}.
 The dual of a hexagonal prism is a hexagonal bipyramid.

-The symmetry group of a right hexagonal prism is D6h of order 24.
-The rotation group is D6 of order 12.